Azure/carbon-aware-keda-operator/README.md

 Once the "carbon aware KEDA operator" installed, you can deploy a custom resource called `CarbonAwareKedaScaler` to set the max replicas, KEDA can scale up to, based on carbon intensity.

+The `CarbonAwareKedaScaler` CRD defines the following settings:

+- The `carbonIntensityForecastDataSource` field specifies the data source for carbon intensity forecast data and can be set to either use mock carbon forecast data or a configmap for carbon forecast data.

+- The `maxReplicasByCarbonIntensity` field specifies an array of carbon intensity values in ascending order; each threshold value represents the upper limit and previous entry represents lower limit.
+When carbon intensity is below a certain threshold value, more replicas are created and when it’s above a certain threshold value, fewer replicas are created.

+- The `ecoModeOff` field contains settings to disable carbon awareness; it can override based on high intensity duration or time schedules.

 ```bash
 kubectl apply -f - <<EOF
 apiVersion: carbonaware.kubernetes.azure.com/v1alpha1